totallyhuman/doc-writer/README.md

 scripts.

 ## How?
-Using the AST, it finds the arguments, attributes, returned/yielded variables and raised exceptions and formats them, mostly following the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
+Using the AST (*Abstract Syntax Tree*), it finds the arguments, attributes, returned/yielded variables and raised exceptions and formats them, mostly following the
+[Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).

 ## Can it replace me as the human?